Providing service dogs for veterans and first responders with Occupationally-Acquired Injuries.

 Once you have these documents and would like to receive an application for a BRAVO K9 service dog, please email applications@HopeHeels.com

 From time to time Hope Heels has dogs that are in need of a career change.
 While they may not have what it takes to be a service dog, they make excellent facility or therapy dogs.
 We place them with professionals that can use their talents to help others.

-Hope Heels asks for a $1,500 donation to our organization to help cover the cost of producing the dog.
+Hope Heels asks for a $500 donation to our organization to help cover the cost of producing the dog.
 This is equivilent to purchasing a lower-priced purebred puppy.
 The cost of professional training is set by Dreamcatcher Animal Assisted Wellness Academy.

 Hope Heels places CAI dogs and CAI dogs in training at any age from 8 weeks old to 2 years of age.
 The waitlist times vary based on the supply of dogs.

 Puppies/CAI dogs in training are able to be in the facility environment for short periods of training and socialization, but they are not official CAI dogs until they can pass the rigerous testing and certification process (usually between 18 and 24 months of age).
 During this time they must attend regular training classes and follow the instructions of the Hope Heels trainers.
 Once graduated, CAI dogs have yearly follow ups for the working life of the dog.